 The "Memoria" section begins with a quote about hate from Dr. Martin Luther King, Jr. Students will read the quote, learn the meanings of unfamiliar words, and discuss how it relates to the readings about Buffalo Bill.
 They will then memorize the quotation for recitation during the next class session.
 They will also write the quote in their notebook, adding any thoughts they might have about it.

 Book 10 introduces the thesis essay.
 Using skills they have learned previously in narrative, descriptive, expository, and comparative writing, students write an essay that will persuade the reader to accept their thesis statement.
-Students learn how to come up with a thesis statement that grabs their audience's attention and write an essay that supports that thesis.
+Students learn how to come up with a thesis statement that grabs their audience's attention, and they write an essay that supports that thesis.